 Using different lights.
 If you want to use different lights than I chose, there are a couple of things to keep in mind: If you use LEDs and want to use the dimmer (which I highly recommend), make sure you get LEDs designed to work with a dimmer, not all of them do.
 And if you are not using LEDs, you need to know the power requirements.
 The six-light bar can handle 100 Watt incandescents, but I think the highest wattage you would want is 60 Watts - remember, there are 16 lights!
 So using 60 watts, you want to make sure everything you have can handle 16 X 60 = 960, or call it an even 1,000 Watts.

 LED's have two different wattages: There is the amount of light they output (the ones I used are equivalent to 60-watt incandescent light bulbs).
 Then there is the amount they consume.
 Each LED uses only 6 watts, less than 100 watts for the entire mirror!
 Plenty safe and easier on your electrical budget as well!

 Finish up Vacuum the floor, install the dimmer and put the desk back.
 There are probably fingerprints on that mirror.
 Clean it with a foaming mirror cleaner like "Zep" and a clean, dry cloth (it's better for the lights).

 Now turn on the lights and say, "Hey!, We're done!"
 Do a little dance, light a candle to Dom de Luxury, and call it a day.

 Here are a couple of pictures of the finished job with some old pictures of your Pammy photo-shopped into the mirror:

-I'm really happy about how this turned out and trust me, if I can do this, so can you!
-As always, questions, comments or anything friendly can be sent to me on Twitter
+I'm pleased about how this turned out, and trust me if I can do this, so can you!
+As always, you can send me questions, comments, or anything friendly to me anytime.
+I love hearing from you!